norrbacka/aoc2021/README.md

-﻿# 🎄 Advent of Code 2021 - C# Console Edition 🎄
+﻿# 🎄 Advent of Code 2021 - C# 🎄

 Hello there, and welcome to my solutions for Advent of Code 2021.
-First try with C#, but coded in that language for +10 yrs.
+Trying to write functional C# code to solve the tasks and save Santa (or whatever this years story is!).

 Enjoy, be safe, be healthy!